lizhanmit/spark-coding-tutorial/README.md

 - Repartition can be used to either increase or decrease the number of partitions in a DataFrame.
 - Does a full data shuffle.
 - If there is only a little amount of data but the number of partitions is big, there will be many empty partitions.
+- You should only repartition when the future number of partitions is greater than the current number of partitions or when you are looking to partition by a set of columns.
+- If you are going to be filtering by a certain column ofter, it can be worth repartitioning based on that column.
+E.g. `df.repartition(col("<columnName>"))`, or `df.repartition(<numberOfPartitions>, col("<columnName>"))`.

 ### Real World Example